midnight-sway-atomic-admin/Midnight-Sway-Atomic/.config/recorder/README.txt

 Recorder

-A simple screen and audio, screen-only, or audio-only recorder for Fedora Sway Atomic.
+A simple screen-and-audio, or screen-only, or audio-only recorder for Fedora Sway Atomic.

 To use it: